Cathedral City Suspension Maintenance

 - Excessive bounce when driving – if even the slightest bumps in the road cause your vehicle to bounce, it is an indication that the shocks and struts are not working properly.

 - Dipping and/or squatting – suspension repairs are in order if your front end pulls up when you accelerate or dips when you brake.

 - Tires wear out too easily – if you notice that your tires are wearing out way faster than expected, it’s a sign that your suspensions might have problems.
 This is because the tires are absorbing a lot of impact that would normally be mitigated by the suspension system.

 If you notice any of the above problems in your car, it is time to get your suspension checked.
 Even if you don’t experience any of the above problems, many car manufacturers still recommend a full suspension inspection every 50,000 miles.

-Do not neglect your suspension system and the many belts and hoses in your car.
+Do not neglect your suspension system and just how many Cathedral City hoses change in your car.
 They consist of multiple parts and just one part that is degraded or defective means that the rest of the parts will get strained, resulting in the whole system breaking down eventually.

 Taking care of your suspension system will allow the suspension system to take care of your car.
 Keep up on your maintenance by getting regular suspension inspections and maintenance services.
 If you want the best service without breaking the bank, drop by Davies Auto Care and we’ll help you keep your suspension system in tip-top shape.